ycpcs/cs481-fall2020-RT/assign/assign07.md

 ### Presentation Guidelines

-**NOTE: The following is subject to change, as the four teams in this section are working on separate components of the same system.
+**NOTE: The following is subject to change, as the five teams in this section are working on separate components of the same system.
 It may be necessary to combine certain team presentations in order to provide a cohesive overall system-level presentation.
 We will discuss this in more detail as the system development evolves throughout the course of the semester.**

 Your team will give a presentation of about 20 minutes, leaving 5 minutes for a question and answer session.